genesys/bold360-mobile-docs-ios/docs/chat-configuration/chat-account/bot-chat.md

 ---

 ## Overview
 The SDKs chat with AI bridges your APP with the conversational platform of Bold360 ai.
-Provides a messaging-based user experience in which the Bold360 ai engine gathers information from the customer in a way similar to what a human agent would do in a regular conversation.
+Provides a messaging-based user experience in which the Bold360 AI engine gathers information from the customer in a way similar to what a human agent would do in a regular conversation.
 Based on customer input and the engine's search capabilities, the Conversational Bot provides the customer relevant information.
 {: .overview}

 The main key for creating a chat is the account.